 Anyone who is homelessness or threatened with homelessness can apply for the scheme.
 It is the responsibility of the prospective tenants to seek accommodation and advise landlords that they will be utilising the RDS.
-A member of the housing options team will liase with both tenant and landlord to ensure that a bond is in place prior to tenancy commencement and that all parties have a copy of the signed bond agreement.
+The Private Sector Liaison Officer will liaise with both tenant and landlord to ensure that a Deposit Bond is in place prior to tenancy commencement and that all parties have a copy of the signed Deposit Bond agreement.

 How long is a bond valid for?

-A bond starts on the tenancy start date and ends on the last day of the tenancy.
+A Deposit Bond starts on the tenancy start date and ends on the last day of the tenancy.

 First months rent